sunny/actor/README.md

 # ServiceActor

-This Ruby gem lets you move your application logic into into small composable service objects.
+This Ruby gem lets you move your application logic into small composable service objects.
 It is a lightweight framework that helps you keep your models and controllers thin.